verniy-hibiki/super-mario-rpg-switch-randomizer/README.md

 Download from the GitHub repository <a href="https://github.com/verniy-hibiki/super-mario-rpg-switch-randomizer" target="_blank">here</a>.

 #### Step 2: Extract Assets
 The randomizer requires some assets from the game's RomFS to work.
+Contact me on discord at discord.gg/hibiki if you need assistance with this step.
-The root folder is the folder that contains the randomizer.exe Put the dumped romfs next to the randomizer.exe file
+The root folder is the folder that contains the randomizer.exe
+Put the dumped romfs next to the randomizer.exe file

 #### Step 3: Done!
 You should now be able to start randomizing if there are no errors in the randomizer app